FTP2018/HelloWorld/README.md

   * To not interview with such companies
   * To not take a job working for such companies<sup>1</sup>

-If you work at a particularly egregious offender (0-1 women at the top level) or are just excited to have an opportunity to work at a company where women’s voices are heard, there will be an networking event in early November.
-Email network@ftp2018.com for a calendar invite with more details!

-If you are a company interested in attending (and 50% of your top level leadership team is female), feel free to email contact@ftp2018.com.

 If you have data to help track the gender breakdown in leadership, please include it in your PR (or for anonymity fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScARkv72KaHbcB2rpKBfCX9jKLlG2na7SeCNUKm1-gm-yOi0A/viewform)).
 Phone screens are a great opportunity to ask for this information!